 Burlington, Vermont

 Burlington is Vermont's largest city, with a population of over 44,000 residents.
-The Burlington Electric Department (BED), Vermont’s largest municipally-owned electric utility, serves more than 20,000 customers in Burlington and has delivered innovative energy efficiency programs for nearly 30 years.
-In 2014, Burlington became the first city in the country to source 100% of its electricity from renewable sources, and has committed to a goal of achieving Net Zero Energy by 2030.
+The Burlington Electric Department (BED), Vermont’s largest municipally-owned electric utility, serves all of Burlington and has delivered innovative energy efficiency programs for nearly 30 years.
+In 2014, Burlington became the first city in the country to source 100% of its electricity from renewable sources and has committed to a goal of achieving Net Zero Energy by 2030.

 Burlington Programs, Policies, and Strategies